 Fluid art is the process of pouring paints onto a canvas to create unique pieces of artwork.
 We can all agree that fluid artwork looks fantastic; something is mesmerizing about the way fluid artwork draws you in with all its hidden details.
-Today we have a tutorial on how to make a fluid art masterpiece, it looks tricky but is very simple!
-Not only is fluid art simple to do but it is amazingly fun.
+Today we have a tutorial on how to make an easy diy fluid art masterpiece, it looks tricky but is very simple!
+Not only is fluid art simple to do, but it is amazingly fun.

-Fluid art uses acrylic paint that is more liquid than traditional acrylics.
+Fluid art uses an acrylic paint that is more liquid than traditional acrylics.
 Fluid art paint is easy to make using acrylic paints, acrylic medium, and water.
 Read on to find out how to make a fluid art masterpiece.
 If you would like to learn how to expand on fluid art then a great place to start is our Expanding On Fluid Art- New Techniques To Try article.

 How To Make A Fluid Art Masterpiece

-- Begin transferring paint to the canvas- Different methods can be used for fluid painting such as pouring, drizzling, dropping, puddling and splashing.
+- Begin transferring paint to the canvas – Different methods can be used for fluid art pouring, drizzling, dropping, puddling, brushing and splashing.
 We love the finished result of the multi-color pour technique but the scrape technique is a lot of fun.

 This amazing technique has added silicone to the paint mix which creates the amazing cells in the final artwork.
 This has to be the ultimate way to paint and relax!
 Watch more of Caren Goodrich’s videos here.